Scroll Top

 Objective: To increase protection and biodiversity conservation of commercial species, coral reefs, and legally established FSAs within SCMR including the Elbow and Cayman Crown site by the end of 2026.

-- Two laptop computers were purchased for the biologist and the communications specialist.
+• Purchasing two laptop computers for the biologist and communications specialist improved overall operational capacity.

 Drone footage of Hunting Caye, Sapodilla Cayes Marine Reserve